Odd-periodic Grover walk: Abstract

 \section{Abstract}

-The Grover walk is one of well-studied quantum walks on graphs and its periodicity is investigated to reveal the relation between the quantum walk and the underlying graph.
-Especially, characterization of graphs exhibiting a periodic Grover walk is intensively studied.
-Yoshie has already characterized such graphs having a periodic Grover walk with periods $2, 3, 4$ and $5$.
-In the work, it is expected that the graphs exhibiting a periodic Grover walk with odd period are the cycles with odd length.
-In this paper, we address that problem and obtained the perfect answer, that is, we perfectly characterize the class of graphs exhibiting an odd-periodic Grover walk by a combinatorial method.
-More precisely, we solve the problem by analyzing the characteristic polynomial of a weighted adjacency matrix of the graph.
+The Grover walk is one of the most well-studied quantum walks on graphs.
+In this paper, we investigate its periodicity to reveal the relationship between the quantum walk and the underlying graph, focusing particularly on the characterization of graphs exhibiting a periodic Grover walk.
+Graphs having a periodic Grover walk with periods of $2, 3, 4$, and $5$ have previously been characterized.
+It is expected that graphs exhibiting a periodic Grover walk with odd period correspond to cycles with odd length.
+We address that problem and are able to perfectly characterize the class of graphs exhibiting an odd-periodic Grover walk by using a combinatorial method.

 Keywords: Grover walk; periodicity; characteristic polynomial; matching\\ MSC Codes: 05C50; 05C81; 81Q99;